-It was always obvious that SGD has higher fluctuations at convergence than GD.
-It has also been often reported that SGD in deep RELU networks has a low-rank bias in the weight matrices.
-A recent theoretical analysis linked SGD noise with the low-rank bias induced by the SGD updates associated with small minibatch sizes [1].
+It was always obvious that SGD with small minibatch size yields for neural networks much higher asymptotic fluctuations in the updates of the weight matrices than GD.
+It has also been often reported that SGD in deep RELU networks shows empirically a low-rank bias in the weight matrices.
+A recent theoretical analysis derived a bound on the rank and linked it to the size of the SGD fluctuations [25].
 In this paper, we provide an empirical and theoretical analysis of the convergence of SGD vs GD, first for deep RELU networks and then for the case of linear regression, where sharper estimates can be obtained and which is of independent interest.
-In the linear case, we prove that the components of the matrix W corresponding to the null space of the data matrix X converges to zero for both SGD and GD, provided the regularization term is non-zero (in the case of square loss; for exponential loss the result holds independently of regularization).
-The convergence rate, however, is exponential for SGD, and linear for GD.
-Thus SGD has a much stronger bias than GD towards solutions for weight matrices W with high fluctuations - even when the choice of mini batches is deterministic - and low rank, provided the initialization is from a random matrix (but not if W is initialized as a zero matrix).
-Thus SGD under exponential loss, or under the square loss with non-zero regularization, shows the coupled phenomenon of low rank and asymptotic noise.
+In the linear case, we prove that the component W^{\perp} of the matrix W corresponding to the null space of the data matrix X converges to zero for both SGD and GD, provided the regularization term is non-zero.
+Because of the larger number of updates required to go through all the training data, the convergence rate $per\ epoch$ of these components is much faster for SGD than for GD.
+In practice, SGD has a much stronger bias than GD towards solutions for weight matrices W with high fluctuations - even when the choice of mini batches is deterministic - and low rank, provided the initialization is from a random matrix.
+Thus SGD with non-zero regularization, shows the coupled phenomenon of asymptotic noise and a low-rank bias- unlike GD.